chosenobih/hamrlinc_docs/docs/Tutorial.md

 * Every run will automatically create a new log file in your working directory
 * If you ran into an error and the program exited, the next run will resume from the last saved checkpoint.

+---
-HAMRLINC can be unambiguously divided into 3 phases.
+Moreover, HAMRLINC can be unambiguously divided into 3 phases.
 ### Phase 1: FASTQ Preparation
 HAMRLINC will acquire or locate the fastq file.
 In the case of SRR accession code, we use SRA-toolkit's fasterq-dump function.
 Then, HAMRLINC trims each fastq with automatic adaptor detection with trim-galore, a wrapper around cutadapt.
 Finally, HAMRLINC performs fastqc for quality check.
 Files generated in this process are found in /datasets/trimmed and /datasets/fastqc.
 The trimmed fastq files will be used for alignment next.